builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 ### Audio Prompt Format (v1.2 -- tested and confirmed)

 **Line 1 -- Role establishment:**
-"You are a single host speaking directly to a hiring manager."
+"The hosts are speaking directly to a hiring manager.
+Hosts are energetic, intelligent and engaging with a smooth cadence and transitions."

 **Line 2 -- Opening line instruction:**
 "Your literal first words are: 'This is a Boost on [candidate full name].'
 Say that exact line out loud before anything else.
 Then go directly into the content with no additional intro phrase.
-Do not say 'we' at any point."
+Do not use the word 'Brief' or reference this as a brief at any point."

-This line does two things: it locks the spoken opening to the RoleBoost format and prevents the host from defaulting to a two-person framing mid-script.
+This line locks the spoken opening to the RoleBoost format, prevents the hosts from defaulting to a format label mid-script, and blocks any Brief framing from appearing in the Deep Dive output.

 **Critical guardrail -- this must appear in every audio prompt without exception:**
 Do NOT begin with "This is a Brief," "This is a Deep Dive," or any other format label.
 The only permitted opening line is "This is a Boost on [candidate full name]."
 Any other opening is wrong.